Molacounsel/yolo/README.md

 # I_P 3: CONFIGURATION MANAGEMENT USING VAGRANT, ANSIBLE, AND TERRAFORM
-The goal of this third IP was to set up an automated Ansible configuration playbook that automates configurations on a Vagrant provisioned server.
+The goal of this third IP was to automate the deployment of an e-commerce website across different virtual machines using Ansible, Vagrant, and Docker.
 The project is divided into two stages: 1) Ansible Instrumentation, and 2) Ansible (and Terraform-Optional) Instrumentation.
 However, for the purposes of this IP, I only used Ansible to orchestrate the virtual machine and fire up the Yolomy e-commerce app we were working with in IP 2.

 ## Table Of Contents
 - [Prerequisites](#prerequisites)